 How Does Nut Width Affect Playability?

-Most new players are looking primarily at brand, style, color, and also at tone woods when they shop for a guitar.
+Most new players are looking primarily at brand, style, color, and tone woods when they shop for a guitar.
 While these are all important in their own way, none of these things are as impactful as nut width when it comes to playability, which is one of the biggest influencing factors in player progression.

 Even though string spacing is measured at the saddle, the spacing of the slots in the nut impacts string separation low down on the fretboard, which is where the bulk of a beginner’s chords will be played.